AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-With other parameters unchanged, the returned result will be a cover song, which is the result of creating a cover of the previously generated song, as shown below:
+With other parameters unchanged, the returned result will be a cover song, which is the result of creating a cover of the originally generated song, as shown below:

 ```json
 {